BrianENguyen/brianenguyen.com/pages/blog/blogging-with-org-mode.md

 ## What is Org Mode?

 Org Mode (also *org-mode*) is a type of markup language used in Emacs.
-I love org-mode because its very versatile in what it can do.
-I use to to take notes, write documents, make an agenda, and develop websites.
+I love org-mode because it&rsquo;s very versatile in what it can do.
+I use it to take notes, write documents, make an agenda, and develop websites.
 It&rsquo;s my preferred markup language over Markdown (which I will explain more in a future blog)

 ## Setup / Methods

 Since there isn&rsquo;t a dedicated package specifically for converting org-mode to JSX, I had to adopt a two-step process.
 First, I wrote my documents in org-mode and then exported them to Markdown.

 There are several packages that can help parse Markdown into JSX, like `react-markdown` and `markdown-to-jsx`.
 Since I am using the Vite engine to build